Topological Subset Space Models for Public Announcements: Topological Subset Models

-Before moving on to the formal details of the revised subset space semantics for public annoucements given in Section \ref{sec:def}, we consider one final example of a rather different sort.
-Consider the following scenario.
-You have learned (from ancient historical records) of the existence of a secret tomb within which was supposedly ensconced a priceless jewel.
-Now, you have no idea whether a priceless jewel was, in fact, placed within this tomb before it was sealed---perhaps that part of the historical record was simply an embellishment.
-You are also unsure as to whether this tomb is still lost or has been rediscovered in modern times and its contents catalogued.
-So we can represent your uncertainty with a four state model $X = \{s_{JD}, s_{J\bar{D}}, s_{\bar{J}D}, s_{\bar{J}\bar{D}}\}$ encoding whether the tomb actually contains a jewel ($J$) or not ($\bar{J}$), and whether it has been rediscovered in modern times ($D$) or not ($\bar{D}$).
+\begin{example}[The Jewel and the Tomb] You have learned from ancient historical records of the existence of a secret tomb within which was supposedly ensconced a priceless jewel.
+In point of fact, you have no idea whether a priceless jewel was actually placed within this tomb before it was sealed---perhaps that part of the historical record was simply an embellishment.
+You are also unsure as to whether this tomb is still lost or has been rediscovered in modern times (and its contents catalogued).